juliana3/ahorcado_game/README.md

 3.  **Make your changes** and ensure they are well-tested.
 4.  **Submit a pull request** with a clear description of your changes.

-## License

-[No license file was found in the repository.]

-This project is open source and available for anyone to use and modify.
-Consider adding a license file (e.g., MIT, Apache 2.0) to clarify the terms of use.